cybermouflons/CCSC-CTF-2022/misc/pickle-rick/README.md

 ```

 Note that you need to use `ls` initially, to observe that the flag is in the root dir.

+**UPDATE: ** Apparently the protocol line is not required!
+So this can be reduced to 21 bytes.
+That's why [Pickle Rick II](../pickle-rick-ii/) was created
 </details>